StaticAssets/static-assets-laravel/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see the packages [GitHub Releases page](https://github.com/StaticAssets/static-assets-laravel/releases) for more information on what has changed recently.

 ## Contributing